curtistinkers/wptheme-twentytwentyfive-child-template/README.md

 This script helps replace placeholder tags in key files of this WordPress theme template to quickly scaffold a new child theme.

-The script can be deleted after use.
+The scripts folder may be deleted after use if desired.

 ## Requirements